Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives

-A coalition $\coal$ is \emph{cheaper} than $\coal'$ if it has a strictly lower cost $\cost_{\coal} < \cost_{\coal'}$ or if it has the same cost, but it is preferred by a deterministic tie-breaking rule $\prec$, $N_{\coal} \prec N_{\coal'}$ (for the sake of concreteness we assume that $\prec$ is the lexicographic order in which a coalition is represented by a concatenation of the sorted list of the names of its members).
+A team $\coal$ is \emph{cheaper} than $\coal'$ if it has a strictly lower cost $\cost_{\coal} < \cost_{\coal'}$ or if it has the same cost, but it is preferred by a deterministic tie-breaking rule $\prec$, $N_{\coal} \prec N_{\coal'}$ (for the sake of concreteness we assume that $\prec$ is the lexicographic order in which a team is represented by a concatenation of the sorted list of the names of its members).

-Throughout the paper we use the \textsc{Find Feasible Coalition (FFC)} and \textsc{Find Cheapest Feasible Coalition (FCFC)} problems.
-We reduce other problems to \textsc{FFC} and \textsc{FCFC} (we will also show that \textsc{FCFC} can be polynomially reduced to \textsc{FFC}). \begin{problem}[\textsc{FFC}: Find Feasible Coalition] An instance of FFC consists of a project (with a budget $v$) and the set of the agents $N$ with (known) minimal required salaries $\minsalary$.
+Throughout this paper we use the \textsc{Find Feasible Team (FFT)} and \textsc{Find Cheapest Feasible Team (FCFT)} problems. \begin{problem} An instance of Find Feasible Team (FFT) consists of a project (with a budget $v$) and the set $N$ of the agents with (known) minimal required salaries $\minsalary$.